TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 example, the TemplateView of Fluid is automatically available under the class variable ``$this->view``.

+.. todo: Let's drop that last sentence starting with "If we make no own choice..."
+         It's bad english and hard to understand without further explanation.

 With the method ``assign()`` we "bind" the array with our blogs to the variable name "blogs" of the TemplateView.
 It can be addressed with this name in the template.
 The method ``render()`` of the TemplateView starts the generation of the HTML code.

+.. todo: Let's have a code example here to let people see assign and render in action

 Before we leave our small, contemplative action island and dig into the deep of the Fluid template, let's take a look at the abbreviations and simplifications Extbase offers at this point.

+.. todo: deep -> depths?

 .. index:: Controller; initializeAction()